Home » Emeralds: The Timeless Green Treasure of the Gemstone World

 Zambian Emerald

 Today, Zambia is a major producer of top grade emeralds thanks largely to the large Kagem mine, the largest emerald mine in the world.
 The darker blue green color of Zambian emerald is what separates it from Colombian emerald.
-Zambian emeralds, discovered in the late 1970s, quickly became popular, in part because of their durability and vivid color, and because jewelers and collectors like their red orange color.
+Zambian emerald, discovered in the late 1970s, quickly became popular, in part because of their durability and vivid color, and because jewelers and collectors like their red orange color.

-Brazilian Emeralds: The Lighter Shade
+Brazilian Emerald: The Lighter Shade

 Brazilian Emeralds

-Brazilian emeralds are light green, even bluish often times, and famous for those qualities from the Itabira and Nova Era mines.
+Brazilian’s emeralds are light green, even bluish often times, and famous for those qualities from the Itabira and Nova Era mines.
 Originally emerald were found when Portugal colonized the continent in the 16th century, and they have always been a big player in the gemstone market.
 But Brazilian emerald are lighter in color generally, but have the transparency, and size, making them perfect for larger gem sizes.

 Russian Emeralds: The Cold Beauty